dr-daisuke-urano/Plant-Hyperspectral/README.md

 # Leaf Color Patterns Highlighted with Spectral Components Analysis
-This repository contains the official implementation for Krishnamoorthi S et al. (under review) in the STAR* Protocol.
+This repository contains the official implementation for Krishnamoorthi S et al. (under revision) in the STAR* Protocols.

 The Python code is available in krishnamoorthi_2024_star_protocol.py or in Jupyter notebook format as krishnamoorthi_2024_star_protocol.ipynb.
 Sample hyperspectral images can be downloaded from Figshare (https://figshare.com/s/83e7f0fef20bdb82169f).
 After downloading, unzip the file to access the images.